ppat/homelab-ops-ansible/README.md

 ![lint](https://github.com/ppat/homelab-ops-ansible/actions/workflows/lint.yaml/badge.svg)

 A suite of Ansible collections designed for efficient infrastructure automation.
-These collections focus on immutable infrastructure patterns and are optimized for homelab environments while being robust enough for production use.
+These collections focus on immutable infrastructure patterns and are geared towards a homelab environments while being robust enough for production use.

 ## Core Principles